Private, In-Home Tutoring in Bedford, Indiana

 Bi-weekly Progress Reports

 Bedford, Indiana Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Bedford students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bedford, Indiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Standards developed by the Indiana Department of Education guide the curriculum provided to students at North Lawrence Community Schools.
 Students are actively involved in the learning process throughout their education and meet benchmarks in all of their subjects.
 In mathematics classes, the focus is put on increasing problem solving skills and precision, as well as using appropriate computational tools.
 Students can accomplish these tasks in classes that include algebra, trigonometry, geometry, and probability and statistics.